Bhupesh-V/til/Miscellaneous/kill-open-ports-linux.md

 You see the _python3_ one?
 Kill 😈 this process

 2. Run `kill -9 12054`
-Kill is used to Removing a background process or job, `-9` specifies SIGKILL (Forced termination) where `12054` is the PID
+Kill is used for Removing a background process or job, `-9` specifies SIGKILL (Forced termination) where `12054` is the PID

 3. Run the development server again.